Windwalker PvE Guide

 There is a TON of flexibility for other personal preferences, sim your thoughts through Top Gear‘s talent trees on Raidbots and decide if your preferred choices are worth any damage loss.

-This is the the Bonedust Brew build, which also uses Fatal Flying Guillotine.
+This is the general-purpose build for Mythic+, which revolves mainly around Fatal Flying Guillotine.

 Abilities